Vignetting: Pixel vignetting

-Pixel vignetting only affects digital cameras and is caused by angle-dependence of the digital sensors.
-Light incident on the sensor at normal incident produces a stronger signal than light hitting it at an oblique angle.
+In digital cameras, light that strikes a pixel in the camera's image sensor perpendicular to its surface produces a stronger signal than light hitting it at an oblique angle.
+This creates a fall-off with angle in addition to natural vignetting.
 Most digital cameras use built-in image processing to compensate for optical vignetting and pixel vignetting when converting raw sensor data to standard image formats such as JPEG or TIFF.
 The use of offset microlenses over the image sensor can also reduce the effect of pixel vignetting.

 Vignetting can be used to artistic effect, as demonstrated in this panorama.

 Post-shoot

 Vignetting can be applied in the post-shoot phase with digital imaging software.

-For artistic effect, vignetting is sometimes applied to an otherwise un-vignetted photograph and can be achieved by burning the outer edges of the photograph (with film stock) or using digital imaging techniques, such as masking darkened edges.
-The Lens Correction filter in Photoshop can also achieve the same effect.
+Vignetting is sometimes applied to an otherwise un-vignetted photograph by burning the outer edges of the photograph (with film stock) or using digital imaging techniques, such as masking darkened edges.
+The Lens Correction filter in Photoshop can be used for this.

-In digital imaging, this technique is used to create a low fidelity appearance in the picture.

-To give a photo a 'retro' look—that it was made with an old camera or lens—one could add an obvious 'vignette' using 'lens correction' or burning in margins by any of several techniques.

-There is a much more general use.

-Viewers' eyes are attracted to brightness so if the areas to the corners or edges are brighter than the desired center of interest, eyes may wander towards that brightness.
-To direct the viewers' attention, the bright corners or margins are barely perceptibly darkened.
-This darkening 'fences off' the bright area and keeps the viewer's eyes where the photographer wants.

-The object is to keep the view inside the image but, at the same time, not be obvious.
+This can be done for artistic effect, to create a low fidelity or 'retro' appearance in the picture.
+Post-shoot vignetting can also be used more subtly, to guide the viewer's eyes to an intended center of interest in the photograph.
+A barely perceptible darkening of bright features near the edges of an image can "fence off" the bright area and keep the viewer's eyes where the photographer wants, without the vignetting being obvious.